 Farmers Insurance: They offer a Good Student Discount which entitles students to a nice discount if the can carry a “B” average.

-Geico: Maintain a “B” average and you’ll be eligible for the Geico Good Driver Discount.
+Geico: Must be age 16-24 and maintain a “B” average and you’ll be eligible for the Geico Good Driver Discount.

 General Motors: When buying a GM car make sure to get the College Discount when financing the purchase.
 The cool thing about it is that you can combine it with any current incentives GM is offering.